lzbuuu/scHashFormer/README.md

 The neural network architecture of scHashFormer.
 LSH indexer: a multi-head, learnable LSH encoder produces continuous hash embeddings and binary hash codes; identical codes define hash neighbourhoods.
 A contrastive objective tightens within-neighbourhood similarity and separates cross-neighbourhood pairs, and a ZINB decoder reconstructs counts to retain count-based biology.
 Affinity encoder (attention-based): for each cell, \emph{tokenised same-neighbourhood cells} are encoded by a lightweight neighbourhood Transformer to obtain structure-aware embeddings; a KL-based head yields soft cluster assignments, and ZINB reconstruction regularises the embedding.
 The workflow preserves local manifold structure while avoiding the construction of all pairwise relationships.![fram1 (1)](./scHashFormer.png)

 ## Requirements
-Creating a conda environment named \$env_name\$ and installing the requirements using pip
+Creating a conda environment named `env_name` and installing the requirements using pip
 ```
 $ conda create --name [env_name] python=3.11
 $ conda activate [env_name]